jaineeshx/KiranaWala/README.md

-# KiranaWala - Online Grocery Management System
+# KiranaWala - The Online Grocery Management System

 KiranaWala is a web-based platform connecting local store owners with customers for convenient online grocery shopping.